corbado/xk6-passkeys/README.md

 # xk6-passkeys

-A k6 extension for testing passkey backends ("WebAuthn servers").
-With this extension, you can load test your passkey registration and login flows.
+A k6 extension for load-testing passkey backends ("WebAuthn servers").
+With this extension, you can load-test your passkey registration and login flows.

 ## Prerequisites